GoogleCloudPlatform/healthcare-federated-access-services/apis.md

    and is used as part of the resource path on most endpoints.
 Some standard OIDC endpoints, metadata endpoints, and other API integration endpoints do not include the API version.
+   *  **Note:** `v1alpha` APIs are subject to more rapid changes without maintaining backwards compatibility.
+Integrations with this API can therefore expect to need more maintenance.

 *  **Realms:** `realm` is a form of namespace that allows data to be partitioned within a single deployment of the service.